History of Topps in Timeline

 2007: Altered Derek Jeter Card

-In 2007, Topps grabbed collectors' attention when a new baseball card of Yankees' shortstop Derek Jeter was found to have been altered to include images of Mickey Mantle and President George W. Bush.
+In 2007, Topps grabbed collectors' attention when the new card of Yankees' shortstop Derek Jeter was found to have been altered to include an image of Mickey Mantle standing in the dugout and President George W. Bush walking through the stands.

-In 2007, the black borders returned for Topps's baseball set.
+The black borders of the 1971 set would return for Topps's 2007 baseball set.

 In November 2008, Topps shut down the Wizkids operation due to the economic downturn.